UPHL-BioNGS/Cecret/README.md

 params.samtools_flagstat = true       # stats about the bam files
 params.samtools_ampliconstats = true  # stats about the amplicons
-params.kraken2 = false                # used to classify reads and needs a corresponding params.kraken2_db and organism if not SARS-CoV-2 params.bedtools = true                # bedtools multicov for coverage approximation of amplicons params.nextclade = true               # SARS-CoV-2 clade determination
+params.kraken2 = false                # used to classify reads and needs a corresponding params.kraken2_db and organism if not SARS-CoV-2 params.bedtools_multicov = true       # bedtools multicov for coverage approximation of amplicons params.nextclade = true               # SARS-CoV-2 clade determination
 params.pangolin = true                # SARS-CoV-2 clade determination
 params.vadr = false                   # NCBI fasta QC